Shichao97/shopClient/README.md

 After successfully registration, users will get an activation email, they can click on the link to get activated.

 #### Login
+When users are not logged in, they can click on login link on the right side of navigation bar.
+Ans Users will receive poped up login alert when they want to access modules(excluding searching goods).

+Image!!!!

+When users forget password, they can reset password beside login window through email.

+Image!!!!

 #### Logout and Avatar Edit
+When clicking on user avatar on the right side of navagation bar, users logout account or change to other avatars.
 ![image](https://github.com/Shichao97/README-Image/blob/master/logout_and_avatar.png)

 #### Add Goods
+When clicking on "Add Goods" link in the middle of navagation bar, users can add second-hand goods one by one.
+Users can upload up to 16 images and they shoul be free to click on any images they've already add to delete.
 ![image](https://github.com/Shichao97/README-Image/blob/master/addgoods.png)

 #### Goods Searching